 Although it’s almost too easy when you name your book and film about it, the title works on many levels.
 From the labels to the very end, there is a story told in the silence.
 There’s power hiding inside.

 I studied the history of Japan extensively as part of my study for my minor in History for undergrad.
 When we reviewed the expulsion of Christianity within the larger picture of the country’s history, it was a few quick pages and more like,

 “and then the Japanese expelled the Christian gaijin from their country and closed their borders to foreigners for almost 300 years until the arrival of Commodore Perry.”

 Silence highlights a critical point during the expulsion and gets up close and personal.

-Garfield as Rodrigues was an excellent avatar for the audience to follow.
-I wish Driver was given more screen time.
+Garfield as Rodrigues was an astonishing avatar for the audience to follow.
+However, I wish Driver had more screen time.
 Neeson almost always plays mentors who are a bit screwy in the head (Qui-Gon Jinn and Ra’s al Ghul, come to mind), so truthfully, it was a bit hard to suspend my disbelief with that.
 But I did because he’s a fantastic actor.

 What was fascinating to me is that the Japanese weren’t a one-dimensional “villain.”
 Instead, the Inquisitor made it very clear that the shogunate studied Christianity thoroughly.
 They didn’t blindly reject Christianity just because foreigners brought it over.

 They studied their enemy, so to speak, and knew how to refute anything Rodrigues tried to present as an argument intelligently.
 They believed themselves to be correct, and that is a dangerous enemy to have.